FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/overview.rst

 ``php-http/client-implementation``.
 If your project does not contain one, composer will complain that it did not find ``psr/http-message-implementation``.

-To install the bundle together with Guzzle, run:
+To install the bundle together with Symfony HttpClient, run:

 .. code-block:: bash

-    $ composer require friendsofsymfony/http-cache-bundle guzzlehttp/psr7 php-http/guzzle6-adapter
+    $ composer require friendsofsymfony/http-cache-bundle symfony/http-client nyholm/psr7 guzzlehttp/promises

-If you want to use something else than Guzzle 6, see Packagist for a list of available `client implementations`_.
+If you want to use something else than Symfony HttpClient, see Packagist for a list of available `client implementations`_.

-Then add the bundle to your application:
+Of you use an old version of Symfony, you must add the bundle to your application:

 .. code-block:: php